MacroNav: Multi-Task Context Representation Learning Enables Efficient Navigation in Unknown Environments: Related Works

-Traditional navigation solutions rely on search and sampling with geometric information and hand-crafted heuristics~\cite{zhou2022review}.
-This led to early methods such as A* and RRT*~\cite{zhou2022review} face challenges during real-time exploration of unknown spaces.
-Exploration strategies based on frontier detection~\cite{dasilvalubancoNovelFrontierBasedExploration2020,gomezTopologicalFrontierBasedExploration2019} systematically identify unmapped regions for investigation, though target prioritization relies heavily on manual heuristics~\cite{holzEvaluatingEfficiencyFrontierbased2010}.
-FAR Planner~\cite{yang_far_2022} employs visibility graph construction to maintain continuous environment representation, but incurs significant computational overhead in geometrically complex scenarios.
-While these methods provide theoretical soundness, they demonstrate limited adaptability and scalability when confronted with more complex environments.
+\textbf{Classical Navigation.} Traditional methods such as A* and RRT*~\cite{zhou2022review} excel in pre-mapped environments but struggle with real-time exploration.
+Frontier-based strategies~\cite{dasilvalubancoNovelFrontierBasedExploration2020} systematically identify unmapped regions, though target prioritization relies on manual heuristics~\cite{holzEvaluatingEfficiencyFrontierbased2010}.
+FAR Planner~\cite{yang_far_2022} maintains continuous representation via visibility graphs but incurs significant computational overhead in complex scenarios.
+These methods generally exhibit limited adaptability due to their reliance on hand-crafted rules.